timescale/docs/promscale/query-data.md

 [installing psql section][install-psql].

 ## Query metric data with SQL
+This section covers information about the different SQL queries you can use for metrics data.

 ### Query a metric
 When you query a metric, the query is performed against the view of the metric you're interested in.
 This example queries a metric named `go_dc_duration` for